Kristy Cates: Other shows

 In January 2007, Cates returned to Chicago for a weekend of Solo Shows that she called "An Inteminent Evening with Kristy Cates".
 Each of her shows sold out, selling over 350 tickets every night.
 She sang the National Anthem for the Chicago Cubs and Chicago White Sox games in spring 2007.

 Cates was cast as Marty in a production of Grease that played in St. Louis at The Muny from June 25 to July 3, 2007.
 She also took part in the reading of a new musical called City of Light.

 Cates starred as Tracy Boyd in the musical Unbeatable.
 The show played in Phoenix and Houston before opening Off-Broadway at New World Stages on October 10, 2008.
 In February 2010, Cates starred as Susan in the Lyric Theatre at the Plaza production of the Stephen Schwartz musical Snapshots in the Plaza District of Oklahoma City.
 In April 2014 she starred alongside the majority of the original cast of the off-Broadway musical comedy The Bardy Bunch, a parody in Shakespearean style of the two television shows The Partridge Family and The Brady Bunch.

 In 2016 it was announced that she would join Jack O'Brien's production of Charlie and the Chocolate Factory as Grandma Josephine.

 Educator

-Cates currently serves as the Creative Director of the New York Film Academy Musical Theatre School and has produced or directed student productions of Spring Awakening, Chess, Wedding Singer and Carousel.
+Cates currently serves as the Chair of the Performing Arts Program of the New York Film Academy Musical Theatre School and has produced or directed student productions of Spring Awakening, Chess, Wedding Singer and Carousel.